andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 On Domain Controller Options, create/confirm you password (Use: Password1).

-Click "Next" on "Domain Controller Options", "DNS Options", "Additional Options",
+Click "Next" on "Domain Controller Options", "DNS Options", "Additional Options", "Paths", "Review Options", and "Prerequisites Check".

+On the Installation section, click "Install".

+- Note: Your DC-1 (VM) will restart after the installation.
+If you get logged-out of your VM connect back to it.

+Reminder, when you launch the Remote Desktop Connection. with the context  of the domain Make sure to log-in your credentials (Use Username: mydomain.com\labuser, Password: Your unique password).

+To open Active Directory, click the Windows Logo and search "Active Directory Administrative Center".

+Right-click on mydomain.com, click on "New" and "Organizational Unit".

+Create a folder by naming it "_EMPLOYEES" and click "Okay".

+Do the same for "_ADMINS".
+Right-click on mydomain.com and click "Refresh".